el10savio/goSetReconciliation/README.md

 $ curl -i -X GET localhost:<peer-port>/set/sync
 ```

-In the logs for each peer docker container, we can see the logs of the peer nodes getting in sync after each local operation.
+In the logs for each peer docker container, we can see the logs of the peer nodes getting in sync when issuing the `/sync` request.

 To tear down the cluster and remove the built docker images: